simphotonics/generic_enum/generic_enum/README.md

 2. Define a private `const` constructor that calls the super constructor and passes on the value of type `T`.
 3. Define the static const instances of `DpiResolution`.
 You may capitalize instance names to mark them as constants.

-The following steps are optional.
-They are only required if there one needs access to a list of all defined values and instances or if json-serialization is required.
+The following steps are **optional**.
+They are only required if one needs access to a list of all defined values and instances or if json-serialization is needed.
+In principle, a map containing values and instances and serialization functions could be maintained by manually.
+When defining several generic enumeration classes it might be more convenient to use a builder.

 4. Annotate the class with `@GenerateBuiltMap` and `@GenerateFromJson`.
 5. Define an accessor for the private variable `_valueMap`.